MBPsS, BSc(hons) Psych (Open), DHP(NC), MNSHPM, CNHC reg, Registered Exercise Professional

-After a further 2 years of study, I earned my 350 hour Diploma in Teaching Yoga with Train Fitness in London.
-While I was studying, I particularly enjoyed learning about the different energy centres in the body (chakras), and how the body moves anatomically.
-I like to develop class plans which cover a mix of strength, flexibility and mental focus.
-This achieves a real ‘mind-body’ feel so you leave class feeling strong and relaxed.
+After a further 2 years of study, I earned my 350-hour Diploma in Teaching Yoga with Train Fitness in London.
+While I was studying, I particularly enjoyed learning about the different energy centres in the body (chakras) and how the body moves anatomically.
+As a result, my yoga classes are designed to have a real ‘mind-body’ feel so you leave class feeling strong and relaxed, mentally and physically.

 Learning for a lifetime

-I believe you never stop learning and this is why you’ll often see me participating in other instructors’ classes.
-As I enjoy expanding my ‘toolbox’ of knowledge, I read a lot of books and do CPD courses when I can.
-I also maintain professional memberships with BPS (British Psychological Society) as a psychology graduate, CNHC (Complementary and Natural Healthcare Council) for hypnotherapy, the NSHPM (National Society of Hypnosis, Psychotherapy and Mindfulness) for hypno-psychotherapy and REPs (Register of Exercise Professionals) for yoga and pre/postnatal exercise.
+I strongly believe you never stop learning and this is why you’ll often see me participating in other instructors’ classes.
+As I enjoy expanding my ‘toolbox’ of knowledge, I read a lot of books and do CPD courses whenever I can.
+I also maintain professional memberships with BPS (British Psychological Society) as a psychology graduate, CNHC (Complementary and Natural Healthcare Council) for hypnotherapy, the NSHPM (National Society of Hypnosis, Psychotherapy and Mindfulness) for hypno-psychotherapy and REPs (Register of Exercise Professionals) for yoga.
 You can therefore be sure you’re seeing an up-to-date, highly trained and ethical practitioner.